-

 • How can I get myself motivated to write and get the paper finished?

-• How should I organize my paper?
+• How should I organise my paper?

 • What writing style should I use?